Frequently Asked Questions

 Am I Restricted in Accessing my Cash Match Account Balances?

 YES.
-Unless you are age 72 (subject to change) or older, you must be a separated employee with a bona fide break in service.
+Unless you have reached the required minimum distribution age as an active employee, you must be a separated employee in any capacity for the Commonwealth and must have a bona fide break in service.
 No exceptions unless you meet the minimum distribution age requirement.

 What Happens if I Terminate Employment?